MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ### Detailed findings

 This section outlines more details about the most important issues along with recommendations.
 For more clarity, associate each issue with a severity level, preferably with some color.
-Briefly, advise the customer on how to approach the issues.
-For example, “critical” issues are marked as red and they require immediate attention; otherwise, they could result in data breach/security incidents.
+Briefly, advise how to address the issues.
+For example, “critical” issues can be marked as red and they require immediate attention; otherwise, they could result in data breach/security incidents.
 Below, you can see an example.
 Note that workload owners and key stakeholders should prioritize the recommendations in accordance with the team's standard work prioritization process, factoring in the applicability of the recommendations and any tradeoffs associated with a specific design decision.
 For example, recommendations might be assigned to a specific owner, or a recommendation might be postponed or dismissed.
 Like all planned work, the recommendation should be tracked until it's resolved, as part of the workload's SDLC.

 ![image](https://github.com/azarboon/well-architected/assets/21277296/730b92c3-c61a-4b5f-9289-bbdbcd107f64)